Thank you for your interest in The Chantry School.

 There is a wide range of extra-curricular opportunities available in sport, drama, art, music as well as exciting trips and visits including exchange trips to France and China.
 Our good work has been recognised with a host of awards including International School Award, Eco-School and Sportsmark amongst others.
 However, the best way to judge the school is to visit.
 We always welcome visitors so if you want to see our students and staff in action please do contact us.

-There have recently been some changes to the Schools Microsoft Educational agreement that has enabled us to offer all students Microsoft Office for free (on up to five devices).
+The Schools Microsoft Educational agreement enables us to offer all students Microsoft Office for free (on up to five devices).
 The license for this software is only valid while the students are on roll at the school.
 To benefit from this the students will be provided with a user account so that they can access our Office 365 site and subsequently install the software (instructions).
 Students also get 25gb of cloud storage space for saving documents and also collaborating with other students and staff.